1. Sports

 Right off the bat, I was very pleased with the launch angle I was getting.
 Two-and-a-half degrees less loft that my own driver, but the ball was getting up in the air much higher than with my usual driver.

 The problem I was having - the first time out with the club - was control.
 Balls were flying miles right.
-As much as I liked the feel of the club and the height of the shots, I couldn't keep the ball on the range.
+As much as I liked the feel of the club and the height of the shots, I couldn't keep the ball on the driving range.

 Thankfully, there was someone with a much smoother swing than mine right behind me.
 I asked him to hit a few balls with it and he was hitting balls well past where he typically does with his own driver.